Deals

 While some brands advise that you should take your probiotic with a meal, others say that it can be taken on an empty stomach.
 So when should you take your probiotic?

 It depends on the type of probiotic you’re taking.
 Experts recommend checking the label of your probiotic to determine whether or not you should take it with a meal.
 Think of it this way: when your stomach acids are lower (i.e. before a meal), the probiotic has a better chance of surviving in your system.
 After you eat a meal, your stomach produces more acids, breaking the probiotic down more quickly.
-While some probiotics are formulated to release more slowly and survive these stomach acids, others are not, and may get flushed out as you digest your food.
+While some probiotics are formulated to release more slowly and survive these stomach acids, others are not, and may get neutralized as you digest your food.

 While a variety of factors play into when you should take your probiotic, studies show that consistency is what’s most important.
 If you’re going to take a probiotic, be sure to take it at around the same time every day so that it is regularly in your system.